ericsimard52/lfsScripted/README.md

 A scripted installation interface for Linux From Scratch lfsScripted provides a console interface to compile LFS.
 Compilation instruction are sourced from files in /etc/pkm/{package}/ lfsScripted can be used from chapter 6, with Linux headers.
+This is by no means a fully automated tool.
+You still need to follow the instruction for LFS.

 ## To Install
  - Clone or download this repo in root home folder of your LFS partition.
  - Copy directory etc/pkm to /etc